prideout/prideout.github.com/sandbox/strings-inside-vertex-buffers.md

 }
 {% endhighlight %}

-Here's the geometry shader.
+Most of the logic lives in the geometry shader; it expands the points into quads and computes the correct texture coordinates.
 It assumes you're using a monospace font arranged into an atlas with 16 rows and 16 columns.
 The first character in the atlas is a space character (ASCII code 32).

 {% highlight glsl %}
+-- Geometry Shader

 layout(points) in;
 layout(triangle_strip, max_vertices = 4) out;